AUTOMATIC1111/stable-diffusion-webui/Custom-Images-Filename-Name-and-Subdirectory.md

 01234-987654321-((masterpiece)), ((best quality)), ((illustration)), extremely detailed,style girl.png
 ```

+A different image filename and optional subdirectory can be used if a user wishes.

-If this does not suit you it can be configured under settings.
+Image filename pattern can be configured under.

 `settings tab` > `Saving images/grids` > `Images filename pattern`

-subdirectory can also be configured under settings.
+Subdirectory can be configured under settings.

 `settings tab` > `Saving to a directory` > `Directory name pattern`

 # Pattens
-Web-Ui provides several patterns that can be used as placeholders for inserting information into the file name,
+Web-Ui provides several patterns that can be used as placeholders for inserting information into the filename or subdirectory,
-user can chain these patterns together, forming a filename that suits their use case.
+user can chain these patterns togetherm forming a filename that suits their use case.

 | Pattern                        | Description                                          | Example                                                                                                                               |
 |--------------------------------|------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|